catacc-dev/lstm_project/README.md

 ## Overview

-This project implements a character-level LSTM neural network to generate novel SMILES (Simplified Molecular Input Line Entry System) strings.
+This project implements a LSTM neural network to generate novel SMILES (Simplified Molecular Input Line Entry System) strings.
 It trains on a dataset of existing molecular structures and learns to generate new, valid chemical molecules by predicting character sequences.

 ## Project Features